alnacle/demo-number-verification-android-node/server/README.md

-# Node.js OAuth & Number Verification API call
+# Node.js OAuth & Number Verification API

-This is a Node.js application that integrates with Vonage APIs to:
+This is a Node.js application that integrates with Vonage Network APIs to:

 1. Generate an OAuth login URL.
 2. Handle the OAuth callback to exchange an authorization code for an access token.